richdrummer33/whisper-assistant/README.md

 - Click on "New..." under the "User variables" section.
 - Enter "OPENAI_API_KEY" for the variable name and your OpenAI API key for the variable value.
 - Click "OK" on all windows to close them.

-   API key can be found/made here: https://platform.openai.com/account/api-keys organization (org) can be found here: https://platform.openai.com/account/org-settings
+API key(s) can be found/made here: https://platform.openai.com/account/api-keys
+Your organization (org) can be found here: https://platform.openai.com/account/org-settings

 **Step 4:**